fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 not included in the data.
 These are part of a background image retrieved from an online map service.
 The state marks are then drawn on top of the background image.
-We\'ll look at how you can customize the map and even use other map services in the *Mapping Techniques* section of *Chapter 12*, *Exploring Mapping and Advanced Geospatial Features*.
+We\'ll look at how you can customize the map and even use other map services in the *Mapping Techniques* section of *Lab 12*, *Exploring Mapping and Advanced Geospatial Features*.

 Filled maps can work well in interactive